 In 2002 the McHenry County Historical Society adapted a 1983 Thomas-Built school bus into a mobile local history museum.
 "The James," named after McHenry business man Jim Tonyan, who funded the bus purchase, has been used to bring exhibits of local interest to the public at libraries, community events and schools.

-Those interested in volunteering must enjoy talking to visitors who come through the traveling museum.
-Drivers receive mileage and membership to the McHenry County Historical Society.
+Those interested in volunteering should enjoy talking to visitors who come through the traveling museum.
+Drivers not only receive mileage reimbursement, but also a complementary membership to the McHenry County Historical Society and Museum!

 - People Skills